 Stratospheric Gravity Waves as a Proxy for Hurricane Intensification: a

-by the hurricane and how they correlate with hurricane intensity.
+hurricane and how they correlate with hurricane intensity.
 The

 simulation results show spiral GWs propagating upward and anticlockwise